 Criminal Defense Attorney in Hillsboro, MO

 Criminal Defense Attorney in Hillsboro, MO.
-If you have been recently arrested and charged with a criminal offense, you know the grave nature of the charges that you are looking at.
-Even a conviction for a small misdemeanor could force you to pay a large fine, spend time in county jail, or have to spend multiple years under probation.
-Facing a felony conviction only magnifies these consequences: not only will you likely have to spend multiple years encarcerated in the Missouri state prisons, but after your release you will no longer be entitled to additional rights or privileges that most citizens assume they will always have.
-Convicted felons are banned from owning guns, running for office, or holding specific jobs.
-In addition, in many situations, you will be required to admit your status as a convicted felon on rental or job applications, which usually heavily limits where they can work or live.
+If you have been charged with a criminal offense, you do not need to be told the weight of the charges that you are looking at.
+Even being convicted of a minor misdemeanor could force you to pay a hefty fine, spend time behind bars, or have to spend multiple years on probation.
+Facing a felony conviction only increases these consequences: not only will you likely have to spend several years in the Missouri state prison system, but after your release from prison you will no longer enjoy certain privileges or rights that most people assume they will always have.
+Convicted felons are barred from owning firearms, running in an election, or holding certain jobs.
+In addition, in many cases, you will be forced to share your status as a convicted felon on rental or job applications, which usually severely curtails where they can work or live.

-The skilled Hillsboro, MO criminal defense attorneys at Combs Law Group have helped many Hillsboro-area residents fight criminal charges.
-Our firm realizes that people with good intetions can be in the wrong place at the wrong time, and our criminal defense firm works to limit the detremental consequences criminal charges have on your reputation, life, and freedom.
-Our record of winning cases is notable among Hillsboro criminal defense law firms, and we pride ourselves on the special focus we place on our personalized touch and availability to our clients — just ask the satisfied Hillsboro clients who have worked with Combs Law Group.
-Give us a call today at (314) 900-HELP, or contact us online, for a free, no-strings-attached review of your Hillsboro, MO criminal case.
+The winning Hillsboro, MO criminal defense attorneys at Combs Waterkotte have helped many Hillsboro-area residents fight criminal charges.
+Our firm realizes that people with good intetions can get caught up in bad situations, and our criminal defense firm works to minimize the effect a criminal conviction has on your life, freedom, and reputation.
+Our impressive history of winning distinguishes us from other Hillsboro criminal defense law firms, and we pride ourselves on the special focus we place on our personalized touch and availability to our clients — just ask the satisfied Hillsboro clients who have contacted Combs Waterkotte.
+Give us a call today at (314) 900-HELP, or contact us online, for a free, no-obligation review of your Hillsboro, MO criminal case.

 Hillsboro, MO Federal Criminal Defense Lawyer

-Being arrested is intimidating in itself, but when the charges against you are federal charges, they require an extra caliber of legal intelligence and care.
-United States prosecuting attorneys are poised to win at all costs: the U.S. Department of Justice regularly brags that it has a conviction rate of about 90 percent.
-Overwhelmingly, these convictions are plea bargains, where a defendant accepts a lesser charge or punishment in exchange for an admission of guilt.
-Federal prosecutors will stop at nothing to coax a guilty plea, ensure that you spend years in a federal prison, and have a federal conviction on your record for the remainder of your life.
+An allegation of any crime is stressful enough, but when the charges you are facing are federal charges, they demand an extra stage of legal intelligence and focus.
+Prosecutors for the United States courts are poised to win no matter the cost: the U.S. Department of Justice regularly brags that it has a conviction rate of roughly 90 percent.
+The vast majority of those convictions result in plea bargains, where a defendant accepts a lesser charge or punishment in exchange for a confession of guilt.
+Federal prosecutors will pull out every trick in the book to induce a guilty plea, guarantee that you spend years in a federal prison, and resign you to live the rest of your life with a federal criminal conviction.

-At Combs Law Group, our Hillsboro, MO criminal defense attorneys have ample and proven experience in taking on federal criminal defense cases and winning favorable results for our clients.
-Our firm of federal criminal defense attorneys near Hillsboro, MO is not scared to face off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight passionately on our clients’ behalf.
-We have assisted many who have been accused of federal criminal acts in the Hillsboro area and helped them put what is an undoubtably scary experience in their rear-view mirror.
+At Combs Waterkotte, our Hillsboro, MO criminal defense attorneys have vast and documented experience in taking on federal criminal defense cases and winning favorable results for our clients.
+Our firm of federal criminal defense attorneys near Hillsboro, MO is not afraid to square off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
+We have helped many who have been accused of federal criminal acts in the Hillsboro area and helped them put what is an unquestionably scary experience behind them.
 Read more about our expertise in federal criminal cases and what makes federal criminal cases different from state and municipal cases.

 A Full-Service Hillsboro, MO Criminal Defense Attorney

-The proficient Hillsboro, MO criminal defense attorneys at Combs Law Group defend all cases and criminal charges, like:
+The skilled Hillsboro, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, such as:

-The criminal defense attorneys of Combs Law Group based in Hillsboro, Missouri possess years of experience protecting defendants’ rights and fighting against criminal allegations.
-When you hire a criminal defense attorney from our capable and cunning St. Louis-based law firm, you will always receive thoughtful, personalized counsel.
-Whether a misdemeanor or felony, we treat your case, and your life, with the utmost care.
-You have one dedicated attorney on your case and you can reach our lawyers and paralegals any time.
+The criminal defense attorneys of Combs Waterkotte based in Hillsboro, Missouri have been successfully defending the rights of the accused for years.
+When you hire a lawyer from our capable and cunning St. Louis criminal defense firm, you can be confident that you will always receive quality customer service and a thoughtful defense strategy.
+Regardless of whether you are facing a misdemeanor or felony, we treat your case, and your life, with the utmost care.
+You will always be able to reach and speak with the leading criminal defense attorney assigned to your case.

-With your freedom and future at risk of being taken from you, you need someone to advocate for you and fight on your behalf.
-Do not wait speaking to a Hillsboro area criminal defense attorney to help you overcome your criminal charges at any level in the Missouri area.
-The quicker you get an attorney on your case, the sooner we can get to work building a sound approach to your case and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
-Call (314) 900-HELP now or reach us online to get in touch with a Hillsboro, MO criminal defense attorney about your criminal case.
+With your very life hanging in the balance, you need someone you can trust and rely upon to advocate for you and fight on your behalf.
+Do not procrastinate speaking to a Hillsboro area criminal defense attorney to help you overcome your charges in Hillsboro, MO or anywhere in Missouri.
+The sooner you hire an attorney to represent you, the sooner we can dedicate our time and effort toward building a defense strategy and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
+Call (314) 900-HELP now or reach us online to get in touch with a criminal defense attorney in Hillsboro, MO about your criminal case.

-A criminal conviction, even for a low class misdemeanor could result in a fine to pay, time to serve in jail, and/or years of supervised probation.
-When the crime is a felony, the outcome of a conviction can be much more dire.
-You could lose years of your life serving time in the state prison system, and once you are labeled a convicted felon you will no longer have certain rights or privileges that so many of us take for granted.
-Convicted felons are prohibited from purchasing or possessing firearms, voting in elections, running for office, or holding certain jobs.
-Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which often severely limits where you can work or live.
+A conviction for even a low class misdemeanor can leave you with a sizable fine, time to serve in jail, and/or years of supervised probation.
+For felony charges, a conviction can have a much more significant impact on your life.
+You could lose years of your life serving time in the state prison system, and as a convicted felon you will no longer have certain rights or privileges that so many of us take for granted.
+As a convicted felon in Missouri, you are prohibited from owning firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on job or rental applications, which often severely limits where you can work or live.

-If you have already received a felony conviction or believe you are likely to be convicted, all hope is not lost.
-Missouri law does allow for the restoration of certain rights and for certain cases you may be eligible to seek a pardon, expungement, or the sealing of your record.
-Consult an experienced criminal defense attorney in Hillsboro, MO to explore your post-conviction rights and options.
+If you are already a felon or suspect that the likelihood of a conviction is high, do not lose hope.
+Missouri law does allow for the restoration of certain rights and for certain cases you may be eligible to pursue a pardon, expungement, or the sealing of your record.
+Turn to an experienced criminal defense attorney in Hillsboro, MO to explore your post-conviction rights and options.
 Contact us to find out what our Hillsboro, MO defense attorneys can do to help you reclaim your rights.

-Under criminal law in Missouri, crimes that are considered felonies are categorized into five classes that reflect the severity.
-Depending on the class of your felony conviction, the punishment will vary.
+Under criminal law in Missouri, crimes that are considered felonies are categorized into five classes based on the severity of the crime.
+Depending on what class felony you are convicted of, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison